project-gemmi/gemmi/docs/misc.rst

   >>> gemmi.expand_if_pdb_code('1abc', 'S') # SF-mmCIF file
   '/copy/structures/divided/structure_factors/ab/r1abcsf.ent.gz'

-If the first argument is not in the PDB code format (4 characters for now) the function returns the first argument.
+If the first argument is not a PDB code, the function returns it unchanged:

 .. doctest::